-Many visitors come to Peru to see Machu Picchu, unaware that there are dozens of other Inca sites waiting to be explored.
+Many visitors come to Peru to see Machu Picchu, unaware of the dozens of other Inca sites awaiting exploration.
 The Sacred Valley is full of mind-boggling sites that are fascinating to discover.
 Some of our favourites included Pisac in the west, considered by many to be one of the finest Inca sites in the region, and Ollantaytambo in the far east, home to a spectacular Inca fortress that once served as the royal estate for Emperor Pachacuti.
 In the middle we also visited Moray and Maras, that the children loved.
-Moray is home to three enormous pits, each with huge terraced circular depressions and Maras is home to Las Salineras de Maras (the white salt flats of Maras), that have been in use since the Inca times.
+Moray is home to three enormous pits, each with huge terraced circular depressions.
+And Maras is home to Las Salineras de Maras (the white salt flats of Maras), which have been in use since Incan times.

-Incredibly, every site is very different but the one thing they all share are spectacular views and a lot of stone steps!
+Each site is very different from the next.
+But the one thing they all share are spectacular views and a lot of stone steps!